 1. Watch the sunset

-If you’re in the Mixay district, then you’ll be close to the Mekong River which is where it all goes on once the sun starts to go down.
-If you drink then you can buy a Beerlao from the shop and sit on the steps to watch the sunset over the Mekong.
+When you’re in the Mixay district, then you’ll be close to the Mekong River which is where it all goes on once the sun starts to go down.
+Drinkers can buy a Beerlao from the shop and sit on the steps to watch the sunset over the Mekong.

 If you’re in an active mood, you can join in with the fitness class on the boardwalk that starts at 6pm.
 Don’t join in to take the piss though – Asian people aren’t embarrassed about publicly dancing, singing or exercising like Western people (nor should they be – this is what makes night markets and walking streets so interesting and fun).